open-telemetry/opentelemetry-specification/specification/overview.md

 ### Metrics data model and SDK

-Metrics data model is defined in SDK and is based on [metrics.proto](https://github.com/open-telemetry/opentelemetry-proto/blob/master/opentelemetry/proto/metrics/v1/metrics.proto).
+Metrics data model is [specified here](metrics/datamodel.md) and is based on [metrics.proto](https://github.com/open-telemetry/opentelemetry-proto/blob/master/opentelemetry/proto/metrics/v1/metrics.proto).
-This data model is used by all the OpenTelemetry exporters as an input.
+This data model defines three semantics: An Event model used by the API, an in-flight data model used by the SDK and OTLP, and a TimeSeries model which denotes how exporters should interpret the in-flight model.

 Different exporters have different capabilities (e.g. which data types are supported) and different constraints (e.g. which characters are allowed in label keys).
 Metrics is intended to be a superset of what's possible, not a lowest